zdravkov/kendo-docs/api/mobile/drawer.md

     </div>

     <script>
     new kendo.mobile.Application();
     </script>

 ### title `String`

-The text to display in the navbar title (if present).
+The text to display in the Navbar title (if present).

 ### views `Array`